When in Rome

 “It was a very complex period, and the city was constantly going from regime to regime,” notes McVicar, “and when that happens, unrest and turmoil are inevitable, and people pay the price.”
 Into these chaotic circumstances, Puccini thrust characters who embody the dominant ideals of the age.
 The painter Mario Cavaradossi became the personification of Enlightenment thought—a highly educated artist who, despite his family’s noble Italian roots, believes fervently in the liberal values of the recent French Revolution.
 Baron Scarpia, the malevolent chief of police who employs brutal tactics to ensnare both criminals and sexual conquests, represents the opposite extreme.

-Despite its distinctive trio of stars, Tosca’s greatest character is arguably the city of Rome itself.
-Each of Tosca’s three acts plays out in a historical Roman site, and each represents one of the city’s centers of power—religion, politics, and the military.
+Despite its formidable trio of principal characters, Tosca’s greatest character is arguably the city of Rome itself.
+Each of the opera’s three acts plays out in a historical Roman site, and each represents one of the city’s centers of power—religion, politics, and the military.
 As with many of the details in Tosca, however, when Puccini translated these settings to the operatic stage, he did so with a focus on drama rather than documentary.

 The brazen, thunderous chords of Tosca’s first measures are “one of the most wonderful openings of any opera ever written,” McVicar says.
 “They raise an expectation, even to a newcomer who’s never seen Tosca, that there’s a certain grandeur that needs to be onstage.
 We certainly hope we’re going to supply that—and not in an empty, cosmetic way, but in a way which we feel is intrinsic to getting the character of this piece right.”
 The director notes that set and costume designer John Macfarlane’s talent as a painter shows through, as well.
 “There’s a romanticism in this production.
 There’s a painterly quality to all of these sets, which is luscious, has grandeur, has depth, has a powerful emotion in what the audience sees.”